suseendar1414/youtubeMadeeasy/README.md

 # youtubeMadeeasy

-# YouTube Assistant

-YouTube Assistant is a tool that combines Langchain and OpenAI to assist users in answering questions related to the transcript of a YouTube video.
+YouTubemadeeasy is a tool that combines Langchain and OpenAI to assist users in answering questions related to the transcript of a YouTube video.

 ## Overview